TropNNC: Structured Neural Network Compression Using Tropical Geometry: Compression Algorithm

-\textbf{Deep and Convolutional Networks.}\quad Our methods were analyzed previously for the case of networks with a single hidden linear layer with ReLU activations.
-However, they can be generalized both for deep and convolutional neural networks.
-In the first case, where we have a deep network with multiple layers, we can view each layer as an instance for our algorithm, by having an input from the previous layer and providing an output to the next layer.
-Therefore, we can recursively apply our multi-output algorithm to compress each hidden layer of the network.
+For deep networks, we can view each hidden layer of the network as an instance for our algorithm, having an input from the previous layer and providing an output to the next layer.
+Hence, we can recursively apply our multi-output algorithm to compress each hidden layer.
+For convolutional networks, we unravel the kernels of the weight tensors row-wise for \(\mathbf{A}\) and column-wise for \(\mathbf{C}\), apply our algorithm, and reshape them back to 4D tensors.
+If we also have batch normalization, then this can be dealt with by fusing the operations of batch normalization into the preceding convolutional or linear layer.